emperorofmars/Mars-Avatar-Guide/readme.md

 ## General Tips
 * The only blendshapes that are meant for editing are contained within the `=== User Editing ===` section.
 * The Blender file is set up, so you can just apply the `Subdivision Surface` modifier.
 Be sure to check the `Use Custom Normals` option under the advanced settings for that modifier.
 You may also want to remove all of the projected floof.
 These are parts which projected the UV map and normals from the main body and look ugly after subdivision.
-Usually they are selected by a vertex-group called something like `Project Floof` of `Hip and Shoulder Floof`.
+Usually they are selected by a vertex-group called something like `Project Floof` or `Hip and Shoulder Floof`.

 ## VRChat Setup
 1) Set up a project with the [VRChat Creator Companion](https://vrchat.com/home/download)